 Reasons for Appointment: Given his many years mastering tax affairs, and given that he is a certified public tax accountant, the Company expects Mr. Kamijo to utilize his wealth of knowledge and experience in tax affairs for the audit & supervisory system of the Company.

-\3 Mr. Masataka Nagaike and Mr. Toru Shinoda were elected at the 13th Ordinary General Meeting of Shareholders held on June 18, 2018, and accordingly the number of Board of Directors' meetings and Audit & Supervisory Board meetings differs from that of other Audit & Supervisory Board members.
-I
+\3 Mr. Masataka Nagaike and Mr. Toru Shinoda were elected at the 13th Ordinary General Meeting of Shareholders held on June 18, 2018, and accordingly the number of Board of Directors' meetings and Audit & Supervisory Board members.